school-wcwt/csci_3100/my-app/README.md

-# Getting Started with Create React App
+# We used Create React App as initial Start Up Only

-This project was bootstrapped with Create React App as initial Start Up But Csci3100's studennt code everything including front-back-end coding
+# But Csci3100's studennt code everything including front-back-end coding

 ## Available Scripts